interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 **[astm.f3411.v22a.NET0440](../../../../requirements/astm/f3411/v22a.md)** requires that the 95th and 99th percentiles
 of the durations for the subsequent display data queries do not exceed the respectives thresholds `NetDpDataResponse95thPercentile` and `NetDpDataResponse99thPercentile`.

+## Performance of Service Providers requests test case

+### Performance of /flights?view requests test step

+#### Performance for replies to requested flights in an area check

+**[astm.f3411.v22a.NET0260-a](../../../../requirements/astm/f3411/v22a.md)** requires that the 95th and 99th percentiles
+of the durations for the replies to requested flights in an area do not exceed the respective thresholds `NetSpDataResponseTime95thPercentile` (1 second) and `NetSpDataResponseTime99thPercentile` (3 seconds).